zopefoundation/zc.ngi/src/zc/ngi/README.txt

     ...     def handle_close(self, connection, reason):
     ...         print 'server closed:', reason

-Out EchoServer *class* provides IServer and implement IInputHandler.
+Our EchoServer *class* provides IServer and implements IInputHandler.

 To use a server, we need a listener.
 We'll use the use the testing
 listener: